• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 This will help lower your taxable income.
 You won’t have to realize the income from the RMDs from your retirement account.
 However, you won’t get a further tax deduction for your charitable donation.

-6) Consider Tax-Loss Harvesting to pay fewer Taxes, Los Angeles
+6) Consider Tax-Loss Harvesting To Pay Fewer Taxes, Los Angeles

 The end of the year could be a good time to trim some of the losers in your portfolio.
 You can deduct up to $3,000 of short-term losses against regular income.
 (You can carry forward additional losses if you have them).
-Look to sell shares that are down and that you have owned less than one year.
+Look to sell shares that are down and that you have owned for less than one year.
 Don’t forget to use tax-harvesting strategies.
 You can’t buy back the security you just sold (or something identical) within 30 days.
 If you do, the IRS will disallow the loss.

 You don’t want to have that money just sitting in cash and out of the market.
 Consider purchasing a similar (not identical) fund or ETF, perhaps an index fund.
 Hold it for 30 days, or more, and either keep it or sell and repurchase your old holding, ideally at a lower price than you originally paid.